Table of Contents

 **click to enlarge**

-The investor relations dashboard, part of our management dashboard examples series, serves up priceless data centered on the company’s investors, the information that they would like to see, and the type of insights that help ensure the health and consistency of these relationships.
+The investor relations dashboard, part of our management dashboard examples series, serves up priceless insights centered on the company’s investors, the information that they would like to see, and the type of insights that help ensure the health and consistency of these relationships.

 - Return on Assets